British Values

 Ofsted defines British Values as:

-• Democracy;
+- Democracy;

-• Rule of law;
+- Rule of law;

-• Individual liberty; and
+- Individual liberty; and

-• Mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
+- Mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 Here are just a few examples of specific activities and initiatives that demonstrate how we do that:

-Agreed Behaviour Principles and MMK Bees: MMK children have worked collaboratively through class discussions, our school council and a sharing of ideas in Key Stage 1 and Key Stage 2 assemblies to reach a set of principles, agreed by staff, that underpin good learning in the classroom.
-Children aspire to ensure they have Middot (Good Characteristics), Melacha, (A strong work ethic) and Kavanah (A sincerity in all they do).
-They achieve these by following the 'MMK 5 Bees'.
-The so-called ‘MMK 5 Bees’ include being respectful to others and to the school environment.
-The children focus on each of the principles in their PSHE lessons and in assemblies.
-To find out more about the bees, please click here.
+Agreed Behaviour Principles: MMK children have worked collaboratively through class discussions, our school council and a sharing of ideas in Key Stage 1 and Key Stage 2 assemblies to reach a set of principles, agreed by staff, that underpin good learning in the classroom.
+Children aspire to ensure they have Middot (Good Characteristics), Melacha, (A strong work ethic) and Kavanah (Sincerity in all they do).
+They created behaviour rules for playground that they consulted on in their classroom which they delivered in assembly.

 The School Council: The school council is democratically elected each term.
 Each class votes for two pupils to represent them at the school council, which then meets every two weeks basis with the Headteacher and one other teacher to discuss a range of topics that include ideas from their classmates.
-The Senior Leadership Team also suggest items to discuss.
-The school council’s views are sought on everything from safeguarding to curriculum initiatives, and it provides general important and valid feedback on what is happening within the school community.
+The Senior Leadership Team also suggests items to discuss.
+The school council’s views are sought on everything from safeguarding to curriculum initiatives, and it provides general important, and valid feedback on what is happening within the school community.
 To find out more about our School Council, please click here.

-Charity Monitors and Charity Support: As part of our proud tradition of raising awareness of various good causes and important issues, as well as providing support to charities, Tzedakah/Charity Monitors, from Year 6, in collaboration with staff, determine which charities the school will support.
+Charity Monitors and Charity Support: As part of our proud tradition of raising awareness of various good causes and important issues, as well as providing support to charities, Tzedakah/Charity and Chessed Monitors, from Year 6, in collaboration with staff, determine which charities the school will support.
 We choose new Tzedakah Monitors each term.
 A new charity is selected each term ensuring charities are chosen from Britain and around the world.
 We support Jewish, national and international charities.

 Each Friday at Kabbalat Shabbat, the Tzedakah monitors talk about the charity we are raising money for and we discuss the chosen charity in the school newsletter.
 In the summer term, Year 6 do a specific charity project in groups.